Recent advances in perturbative QCD at high density: Thermodynamic quantities

 \subsection{Thermal Loop Tree Duality}

-The Loop Tree Duality (LTD) is an established method of vacuum QFT, where it is used for deriving locally finite three-dimensional momentum-space representations for scattering amplitudes \cite{Capatti:2019ypt}.
-In this respect, it is closely related to several other approaches, including the Cross-Free-Family \cite{Capatti:2022mly}, Time-Ordered Perturbation Theory (see, e.g., \cite{SchwartzQFT}), and Flow-Oriented Perturbation Theory \cite{Borinsky:2022msp}.
+The Loop Tree Duality (LTD) is an established method of vacuum QFT, where it is used for deriving locally finite three-dimensional momentum-space representations for scattering amplitudes \cite{Catani:2008xa,Capatti:2019ypt}.
+In this respect, it is closely related to several other approaches, including the Cross-Free-Family \cite{Capatti:2022mly}, Time-Ordered Perturbation Theory (see, e.g., \cite{SchwartzQFT}), and Flow-Oriented Perturbation Theory \cite{Borinsky:2022msp} approaches.
 Given the special treatment of temporal integrals in LTD, it is natural to expect the method to carry over to a thermal context with limited modifications, which prompted the authors of \cite{Navarrete:2024zgz} to apply it to the evaluation of vacuum Feynman diagrams at vanishing temperature but nonzero chemical potentials.

-According to definition adopted in \cite{Navarrete:2024zgz,Karkkainen:2025nkz}, somewhat differing from the original vacuum notation, the thermal LTD procedure comprises four separate operations, all acting on a generic Feynman graph $\Gamma$: (i) the subtraction of IR divergences; (ii) the (algorithmic) subtraction of UV divergences; (iii) the derivation of a locally finite three-dimensional representation for the spatial momentum integrals; and (iv) the numerical evaluation of these remaining integrals.
+According to conventions adopted in \cite{Navarrete:2024zgz,Karkkainen:2025nkz}, somewhat differing from the original vacuum notation, the thermal LTD procedure comprises four separate operations, all acting on a generic Feynman graph $\Gamma$ (possibly but not necessarily with external legs): (i) the subtraction of IR divergences; (ii) the (algorithmic) subtraction of UV divergences; (iii) the (algorithmic) derivation of a locally finite three-dimensional representation for the spatial momentum integrals; and (iv) the numerical evaluation of the remaining phase-space integrals.

-Whether at nonzero temperature or density, step (i) requires knowledge of an EFT that applies to the soft modes of the theory under consideration, allowing one to derive local IR counterterms for the graph.
+Whether at nonzero temperature or density, step (i) requires knowledge of an EFT that applies to the soft modes of the theory under consideration.
+At high temperatures, the simplest EFTs are dimensionally reduced theories constructed for the Matsubara zero-modes \cite{Laine:2016hma}, while in the $T=0$ limit, this role is served by the Hard Thermal Loop (HTL) effective theory.
+The corresponding loop integrals arising in the EFTs capture the contribution of the IR modes in a resummed fashion and simultaneously serve as generators of local counterterms for full-theory graphs suffering from IR divergences.

 In contrast, the subtraction of UV divergences in step (ii) applies a well-established automatable algorithm of vacuum QFT dating back to the early days of renormalization, the so-called "$R$-operation" \cite{Bogoliubov:1957gp,Hepp:1966eg,Zimmermann:1969jj}.
-Through these steps, one arrives at an expression of the schematic form
+Through the steps (i) and (ii), one arrives at an expression of the schematic form